Using beer as a fertilizer.

 • Nitrogen (N): An essential component for leafy green growth, nitrogen is a potent fertilizer that aids in the production of chlorophyll, giving plants their vibrant green color.

-How to Use Beer as a Fertilizer?
+How to Use Beer as a Fertilizer: A Step-by-Step Application Guide

 To harness beer’s nourishing properties and ability to boost plant growth, you can: